Enrique Líster

 Enrique Líster Forján (21 April 1907 – 8 December 1994) was a Spanish communist politician and military officer.
+He participated in the Spanish Civil War as an officer in the People's Army of the Republic and rose to the rank of major general in the Red Army of the USSR during World War II.

 Early life

 Líster was born in 1907 at Ameneiro, A Coruña.
 A stonemason, he spent his adolescence in Cuba, before returning in 1925 and joining the Communist Party of Spain (PCE).
 His involvement with the revolutionary movement forced his exile until 1931, when the Second Spanish Republic was proclaimed.
 In August 1931, he took part in the Cuban uprising against Gerardo Machado, who had declared martial law.
 Between 1932 and 1935, Líster received training in the Frunze Military Academy, one of the most respected in the Soviet Union.

 Spanish Civil War

 In 1936, when the Spanish Civil War started, he joined the Fifth Regiment.
 The following year, as a high-ranking army officer, commanding the 11th division of the republican army, Líster was instrumental in the defense of Madrid and other important military actions.
 In October 1936 he led a mixed brigade in the ill-fated Republican counteroffensive at Seseña.
 As a divisional commander, he helped stall the Nationalist attack along the Jarama and played a significant role within the successful Republican counterattack at the Battle of Guadalajara.